2020 Nigeria hostage rescue: Aircraft involved

 The Navy SEALs were flown to and out of the area via CV-22B and MC-130J Commando II special operations aircraft, with one AC-130J Ghostrider gunship to provide air support.
-The aircraft belonged to the 352d Special Operations Wing, which were supported by five KC-135 Stratotankers of the 100th Air Refueling Wing, both based out of RAF Mildenhall.
+The aircraft belonged to the 352nd Special Operations Wing, which were supported by five KC-135 Stratotankers of the 100th Air Refueling Wing, both based out of RAF Mildenhall.
 One Navy P-8A Poseidon maritime patrol plane also took part in the operation.
-The aircraft forward-positioned at Naval Station Rota in Southwest Spain before flying out more than 2000 mi to Nigeria.
+The aircraft were forward-positioned at Naval Station Rota in Southwest Spain before flying more than 2000 mi to Nigeria.

 Reaction

-A statement put out by Pentagon chief spokesperson Jonathan Hoffman stated “U.S. forces conducted a hostage rescue operation during the early hours of 31 October in Northern Nigeria to recover an American citizen held hostage by a group of armed men.
+A statement put out by Pentagon chief spokesperson Jonathan Hoffman stated "U.S. forces conducted a hostage rescue operation during the early hours of 31 October in Northern Nigeria to recover an American citizen held hostage by a group of armed men.
 This American citizen is safe and is now in the care of the U.S. Department of State.
 No U.S military personnel were injured during the operation.
 We appreciate the support of our international partners in conducting this operation."

-US President Donald Trump hailed the operation and the rescue team on Twitter, where he said that the operation was a "big win for our very elite U.S. Special Forces" and added "[...] we got our young man back."
-Trump also referenced the rescue at a campaign speech in Pennsylvania stating; "The kidnappers wished they had never done it." and "...we got our young man back."
+US president Donald Trump hailed the operation and the rescue team on Twitter, where he said that the operation was a "big win for our very elite U.S. Special Forces" and added "[...] we got our young man back."
+Trump also referenced the rescue at a campaign speech in Pennsylvania, stating, "The kidnappers wished they had never done it." and "...we got our young man back."

-Meanwhile, US Secretary of State Mike Pompeo described the operation as "outstanding."
-White House Press Secretary Kayleigh McEnany spoke on Fox & Friends about the rescue and stated that the president prioritizes the safety of American citizens.
-In 2021 reporting, The New Yorker claimed that Mike Pompeo was initially hesitant to provide support to the mission.
+White House press secretary Kayleigh McEnany spoke on Fox & Friends about the rescue and stated that the president prioritizes the safety of American citizens.

+US secretary of state Mike Pompeo described the operation as "outstanding."
+In 2021, The New Yorker claimed that Pompeo was initially hesitant to provide support to the mission.